Peterlar/animal-game/README.md

 - Largest function has 7 statements in it, while the median is 1.5.

 - The most complex function has a cyclomatic complexity value of 3 while the median is 1.

+## Unfixed Bugs

+There was an unfixed warning while using JSHINT " Three warnings 29	'arrow function syntax (=>)' is only available in ES6 (use 'esversion: 6')" I updated the version by pressing configure buttton and actived ES6.
+The warning was still mentioned.

 ## Deployment